reactionic/boilerplate-reactionic-meteor/README.md

   * Reset password abilities etc.
 * Add some more dummy data.
 Even something as simple as the click counter that gets stored.
 Just to show more data examples.
 * I have an idea about a navigation stack component that will work in tandum with IonNavBar providing automatic analysis of when to show the back button over the root level menu button.
+* This could semi-easily be turned in to a complete todo list example like Meteor's [todos-react](https://github.com/meteor/todos/tree/react)

 ## Contribute

 Feel free to contribute.
 Make comments.
 Offer pull requests.
 Help me figure out the best starting block for the most people.